I know a few things about managing up.

 That, in turn, gives you a big advantage at work.
 You will be able to see where your opportunities for growth lie.
 On top of that, your manager (assuming they are competent) will begin to trust and understand you more.
 And that matters if you ever want them to recommend you for a promotion or write you a glowing letter of recommendation for your next job.

-From the outside, managing up may seem like you are doing a lot of work to serve your boss.
-But once you get stuck into it, you’ll see it’s more about helping yourself maintain a healthy work life while also getting ahead.
+From the outside, managing up may seem like you’re doing a lot of work to serve your boss.
+But once you get into it, you’ll see it’s more about helping yourself maintain a healthy work life while also getting ahead.

 Below I’ve run through some of the most important behaviors to cultivate if you want to start managing up and improving your work life.